-The SENCO and Head Teacher undertake a review of pupils who have been identified as needing support.
 Each pupil requiring support will be monitored and reviewed regularly, to take account of changes in children's needs, and provide suitable resources and support.
 The school works closely with a range of different agencies to support children with a wide range of needs, and their families.
-Some of the agencies we regularly work with are; Trafford Special Educational Needs Advisory Service; Longford park school; Speech and Language Therapy Service; Educational Psychology service; CAMHS; School nurse service; and the Occupational Therapy service to name but a few.
+Some of the agencies we regularly work with are; Trafford Special Educational Needs Advisory Service; Longford Park school; Speech and Language Therapy Service; Educational Psychology service; School nurse service; and the Occupational Therapy service to name but a few.
 Multi agency co-operation allows us to gain a better understanding of a child/families needs in order to provide the best possible support.
 Meetings and reviews will usually involve a range of professionals and the child's parents/carers, who will discuss the child's current provision, progress made and make recommendations for how best to support the child/family moving forwards.
 If you have a child with a Special Educational Need or Disability you can also contact the Family Information Service for further information.

-This year we are also working with Trafford Teams Together, this multi-agency service working with schools to help provide early intervention and support to children and families with a range of needs.
+Trafford Teams Together, support school to look at the needs of children with special educational needs and their families, to provide signposting and access to further support within the local community.
 If you think you would like to know more please contact Miss Layton or Mrs Marsh for further information.